StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge-Privacy-Settings.md

 #### Privacy
 - Send "Do Not Track" requests: On
+- Allow sites to check if you have payment methods saved: Off

 #### Optional diagnostic data
 - Help improve Microsoft products by sending optional diagnostic ata about how you use the browser, webstes you visit, and crash reports: Off

 #### Personalize your web experience
 - Improve your web experience by allowing Microsoft to use your browsing history from this acount for personalizing advertising, search, news and other Microsoft services: Off

+#### Security
+- Use secure DNS to specify how to lookup the network adress for websites > Choose a service provider > NextDNS, Cloudflare or provide URL for other secure DNS from [this list](https://privacyguides.org/providers/dns/)
+- Enhance your security on the web: On, Strict

 #### Services
 - Address bar and search > Show me search and site suggestions using my typed characters: Off